-Festival will be organised in Helsinki from 11th to 14th of June.
+Festival will be organised from 6th to 9th of January 2022.

 The modern situation requires a change in the aesthetic and conceptual forms of expressing the real.